Set up and implement a successful Microsoft 365 provisioning solution with ShareGate

 • Stay secure with automated external sharing and guest reviews

-Let’s explore a few policies you can define within a template that help you maintain a secure and productive environment:
+Let’s explore a few policies you can define within a template that helps you maintain a secure and productive environment:

 Public vs. private